Smithsonian/Fabaceae_Phylogenomics_workflow/One-liners.md

 while read -r f; do rm "$f"; done <list.txt
 ```

 Submit many jobs at once to Hydra from current folder based on file extension.
-Job files `mafft.job`, `trimal.job` and `raxml.job` required in the current directory.
+Job files `mafft.job`, `trimal.job` and `raxml.job` required in the current directory. `-o` is outout for the logs.

 MAFFT:
 ```